LSSTDESC/CLMM/README.md

 a given mass and to estimate mass from the measured weak lensing signal.

-There are several examples in the /examples directory to get you started.
-A simple example including a simple simulated cluster and lensed galaxies, binning of the data and modeling is given here: ...
+There are several examples in the examples/ directory to get you started.
+A simple example including a simple simulated cluster and lensed galaxies, binning of the data and modeling is given here: ADD PATH TO RELEVANT EXAMPLE

 ## Mock data generation
+  * examples/generate_mock_data.ipynb

 ## Cluster object parameters
+  * ADD PATH TO RELEVANT EXAMPLE
   * The GalaxyCluster object contains the galaxy cluster metadata (uniqe_id, ra, dec, z) as well as the background galaxy data
   * Background galaxy data: astropy Table containing galaxy_id, ra, dec, e1, e2, z, kappa
   * ra/dec are in decimal degrees